-Refill the differential until level with the filler hole.

-Rotate the differential center 2 full turns.

-Check the oil level and add oil if necessary.

-Apply thread sealant to filler plug before inserting.

-Replace the filler plug.

-Clean the differential housing of any oil or grease that may collect dirt or other abrasive particles.
+- Refill the differential until level with the filler hole. - Rotate the differential carrier 2 full turns. - Check the oil level and add oil if necessary. - Replace filler plug (apply thread sealant to filler plug before inserting if it is a threaded type plug). - Wipe differential housing clean of any oil or grease which may collect dirt or other abrasive particles.

-6 Testing & Final Assembly